billfitzgerald/infosec-primer/getting_started.md

 Press and hold the name of the network to bring up the network settings menu, and select **Modify network**.

-**Note**: You need to give a longer-than-average "click" on the wireless name, in the range of one to two seconds, to bring up the **Modify Network** option.
+**Note**: You need to give a longer-than-average "click" on the wireless name, in the range of one to two seconds, to bring up the **Modify network** option.

 <div align="center">
 <figure>